Cars at Eddington

 - Parking for a longer period than that paid for using the payment facility

-Following feedback from drivers, notification slips are now issued on vehicles which have been found to be violating any parking restrictions.
+Parking Charge Limited formerly issued notification slips on the windscreens of vehicles were found to be violating any parking restrictions.
 However the Government has since banned all parking enforcement companies and authorities nationally from issuing notification slips, so Parking Charge Limited have been forced to stop using them.
 Parking Charge Notices are not physically issued on cars as they go through a confirmation process and will arrive by post within 14 days of being issued.
 This is consistent with parking enforcement on private land across the country.

 If drivers have been issued with a Parking Charge Notice through the post, it will contain the relevant contact details of the enforcement team.
 If drivers wish to appeal the Parking Charge Notice they must direct any relevant information and evidence to the enforcement team listed on the Parking Charge Notice itself.